 Storm drains convey a large percentage of metals loadings during dry weather.
 During wet weather, most of the metals loadings in Ballona Creek are in particulate form and are associated with wet-weather storm flows.

-WLA Translation
+Waste Load Allocation Translation

-1) Dry-Weather WLA
+1) Dry-Weather Waste Load Allocation

-The Ballona Creek Metals TMDL assigns a dry-weather waste load allocation (WLA) of zero (0) for Responsible Dischargers.
+The Ballona Creek Metals TMDL assigns a dry-weather waste load allocation of zero (0) for Responsible Dischargers.
 Non-Stormwater Discharges (NSWDs) are authorized in this General Permit if Section IV.A terms and conditions are met to control the discharge of pollutants from the construction site.
 Section IV.B prohibits all NSWDs not authorized under Section IV.A; therefore, all unauthorized NSWDs must be either eliminated or have regulatory coverage under a separate NPDES permit.
 Authorized NSWDs, as defined in this General Permit, are authorized because these discharges do not comingle with stormwater associated with construction activity.
 The Regional Water Board may impose additional requirements on NSWDs if deemed necessary per site-specific analysis.

-2) Wet-Weather WLAs
+2) Wet-Weather Waste Load Allocations

-The Ballona Creek Metals TMDL assigns mass-based WLAs per construction area in grams per day per acre (g/day/acre) for copper, lead, and zinc.
-The WLAs for metals are shown in Table 45 below.
+The Ballona Creek Metals TMDL assigns mass-based waste load allocations per construction area in grams per day per acre (g/day/acre) for copper, lead, and zinc.
+The waste load allocations for metals are shown in Table 45 below.

-Table 45 – Ballona Creek and Sepulveda Channel WLAs
+Table 45 – Ballona Creek and Sepulveda Channel Waste Load Allocations